RishitKapoorIT/RishitKapoorIT.github.io/README.md

 - **SITE_TITLE**: Default pages title.
 - **SITE_DESCRIPTION**: Default pages title.
-- **GENERATE_SLUG_FROM_TITLE**: By default Astrofy will generate the blog slug pages base on the article name.
-Set this var to false if you want to use the Astro file base (Compatible with Astrofy older versions).
+- **GENERATE_SLUG_FROM_TITLE**: By default Rishit Kapoor's file  will generate the blog slug pages base on the article name.
+Set this var to false if you want to use the Astro file base (Compatible with Rishit Kapoor's file  older versions).
 - **TRANSITION_API**: Enable and disable transition API

 ### Components usage